alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

   **Example Output:** `45.3`

   - **# of wallets in bundle**
   The number of distinct wallets within the bundle.
-There may be multiple values to fetch here, depending on the total # of active bundles.
+There may be multiple values to fetch, depending on the total # of active bundles.
   **Example Output:** `4`

 - **Total # of inactive bundles**